thacherT1D/new-angular-curriculum/20 - API Integration/80 - Install ui-router.md

 Always run your Angular 1 applications locally with a real webserver, such as `lite-server`.

-If you run your apps from `file:///` URLs, some features won't work.
+If you run your apps from `file:///` URLs, some features won't work and you'll spend hours debugging before finding the problem.

 ## Intro